emad-elsaid/recorder/README.md

 It doesn't depend on any framework or anything other than the browser javascript API.

-Got to the page from [here](https://www.emadelsaid.com/recorder/index.html).
+Go to the page from [here](https://www.emadelsaid.com/recorder/index.html).